About

 Beadwork has taken me on so many adventures since then!
 A child of the JOM Program, I now have the opportunity to go into schools and teach beadwork and cultural practices to students and parents.
 During COVID, I found joy in sharing bead lessons, tips and tricks on TikTok and have taught virtual zoom classes to universities and organizations alike.

 In 2023, I graduated from the University of Oklahoma College of Law with a Masters of Legal Studies in Indigenous People’s Law.
 This experience has given me the further knowledge I needed to be an advocate for my community both in and out of the courthouse.
+In 2025, I joined the Matriarch OKC Chapter - an intertribal community organization promoting healing, & empowering Indigenous women, Two Spirit & non-binary relatives through intergenerational collective & Indigenous wisdom.

 What brings me the utmost joy is being able to be the person for others that I so desperately needed myself.
 I love teaching others to create and I love being able to create things for others!